appsmithorg/appsmith-docs/website/docs/reference/datasources/querying-mongodb/README.md

     }
      ```

 * **Sort**: This field specifies the order in which the documents should be returned, based on one or more fields.
+For example, to sort the results by the `name` field in ascending order, you can specify:

      ```sql
      { name: 1 }
      ```
 * **Projection**: This field specifies which fields to include or exclude from the query result.
 You can use this to limit the amount of data returned by the query.
+For example, to include only the `name`, `rating`, and `address` fields, you can specify:

    ```sql
    { name: 1, rating: 1, address: 1 }
    ```

 * **Limit**: This field specifies the maximum number of documents to return from the query result.
 If this method isn't specified, it defaults to returning 10 documents.
+For example, to limit the results to 5 documents, you can specify:
    ```sql
    10
    ```
 * **Skip**:  This field specifies the number of documents to skip before returning results.
+For example, to skip the first 5 documents and return the rest, you would specify:

    ```sql
    0